-After I removed my poster from the test tube, it was all curled up.
+After I removed my poster from its packaging, it was all curled up.
 How do I fix this?

 My poster arrived damaged.
 Now what?